Department of Engineering and Newnham College, University of Cambridge.

 Research interests in materials engineering and sustainability.

-Professor in Palaeobiology, Department of Earth Sciences, University of Cambridge
+Professor of Materials Science, Department of Materials Science & Metallurgy, University of Cambridge

 Professor in Theoretical and Mathematical Physics, DAMTP, University of Cambridge